 Humane Fox Deterrence might be termed “The Thinking Man’s Pest Control”.
 Rather than simply blast something away with a gun, as old fashioned ‘pest controllers’ continue to do, thereby creating, at best, a very temporary solution to a problem, fox deterrence utilises a knowledge of fox psychology and turns that psychology on the animal itself.
 This means you get your garden problems sorted and the animal doesn’t lose it’s life.
-It also gets an education in what no to do on your property.
-And because it remains in the general area, it defends it’s (and your) territory against new foxes who would otherwise quickly fill the vacant territory and who might commit the same ‘nuisance’ as it did, itself, before it understood the rules!
+It also gets an education in what not to do on your property.
+And because it remains in the general area, it defends its (and your) territory against new foxes who would otherwise quickly fill the vacant territory and who might commit the same ‘nuisance’ as it did, itself, before it understood the rules!

 Most fox ‘nuisance’ experienced by people in urban and suburban areas falls into three categories; digging, fouling and noise.

 These are all aspects of natural fox behaviour.
 Depending on time of year and location, digging may be to establish a breeding earth, a bolt-hole, a route from a to b or simply to locate insect and invertebrate prey.

 Fouling, whilst a natural function in itself, is also a means of marking territory.
 For the same reason a pet dog urinates against every tree it passes, a fox creates ‘signposts’ for the information of other animals, often using dominant features such as drainpipes, wall corners or even garden gnomes!

 Because this is part of normal fox territorial behaviour, it is easy to get in on the act by using an artificial ‘scentmark’.
 This is where a good fox repellent comes in.